Electric cars, hybrid cars and petrol cars: the pros and cons

 How far can electric cars travel in one charge?

 Like petrol and diesel cars, it depends on the make and model – and, in the case of electric cars, the battery.
-For example, at one end of the scale, the Tesla Model S can travel more than 650kms, while at the other end, the Mazda MX-30 can go for 200km.44
+For example, at one end of the scale, the Mercedes Benz EQS SUV has a range of 698km, while the Mazda MX-30 BEV has a range of 224km.48

 What’s it like to drive an electric car?